JoeMerriweather-Webb/stunning-octo-broccoli/README.md

 ### Setup

 Setup that applies to the following sections.
-All mix commands should be run from the `app/` directory.
+All mix commands should be run from the `app/` directory, while make commands should be run from the top-level.

 * Start Postgres locally.
-It should be reachable at localhost:5432 with username `postgres` and password `postgres`.
-Running in Docker, the command should be:
+It should be reachable at localhost:5432 with username `postgres` and password `postgres`. `make up` is provided to start Postgres in a Docker container.
-  `docker run -p 5432:5432 -e POSTGRES_PASSWORD=postgres postgres`.
 * Run `mix setup` to install and setup dependencies

 ### Start the Server